 This lesson introduces vector paths as a way to create smooth lines and as an alternative method of selection.
-Students will learn how to use vector paths to create complete drawings and to control transparency.
+Students will also import a Smart Object from Illustrator and work with Smart Guides.

-Students will also be introduced to easy ways to create vector shapes, such as with shape tools and custom shapes.
+The lesson introduces easy ways to create vector shapes, such as with shape tools and custom shapes.
 At first glance, the Pen tool and paths may seem peripheral to Photoshop, as vector tools in an image-editing program.
 This lesson shows the value of the Pen tool as a way to make selections that are more precise and easier to adjust than with other selection tools.